Quickstart: Create an Azure AI services resource by using an ARM template

 Tip

-Try Azure AI services including Azure OpenAI, Content Safety, Speech, Vision, and more in Azure AI Studio.
-For more information, see What is Azure AI Studio?.
+Try Azure AI services including Azure OpenAI, Content Safety, Speech, Vision, and more in the Azure AI Foundry portal.
+For more information, see What is Azure AI Foundry?.

 Most Azure AI services are available through REST APIs and client library SDKs in popular development languages.
 For more information, see each service's documentation.